 No matter the situation, reading the dictionary pronunciation guide can be an incredibly useful tool for English learners.
 You will know at a glance that the two g’s in garage make two different sounds, and that the o in boot is not the same as the o in boat .

 Take a little time to figure out the pronunciation guide, and you’ll be saving yourself a lot of time (and effort) in the future as you improve your English speaking skills!

 Practice reading the dictionary’s pronunciation guide with words you know, and then words you don’t know.

-Before long, you will find it much easier to pronounce new words, even if you have never heard them before!
+Before long, you’ll find it much easier to pronounce new words, even if you’ve never heard them before!